Navigating the Storm: 5 Gentle Strategies to Quiet Racing Thoughts After Baby

 Strategy 2: Grounding Techniques to Reconnect with the Present

 Racing thoughts often pull you into future worries or past regrets.
-Grounding techniques help bring your attention back to the here and now.
+Grounding techniques help bring attention back to the here and now.

 The 5-4-3-2-1 Method: